-- C.1.2.1 In recognition of the need to protect the characteristics that make the Municipality desirable while providing opportunities for an economically viable community, a permanent modest increase in population target of foris expected to occur to the year 2045 has been established. - C.1.2.2 Although difficult to quantify, it is anticipated that some of the new permanent population in the rural areas and shoreline areas may take the form of the conversion of seasonal residences to permanent residences.
-Seasonal population growth may be accommodated in new cottages on new or existing lots, and additional dwellings on existing lots-and expansions in the tourism market.
+- C.1.2.1 In recognition of the need to protect the characteristics that make the Municipality desirable while providing opportunities for an economically viable community, a permanent population target of for the year 2045 has been established. - C.1.2.2 Although difficult to quantify, it is anticipated that some of the new permanent population in the rural areas and shoreline areas may take the form of the conversion of seasonal residences to permanent residences.
+Seasonal population growth may be accommodated in new cottages on new or existing lots, additional dwellings on existing lots and expansions in the tourism market. - C.1.2.3 In the settlement areas, a balance between population increase and housing availability will be achieved.
+However, consideration needs to be given to housing for the ageing population and affordable lots and dwelling units for residents.

-- C.1.2.3 In the settlement areas, a balance between population increase and housing availability will be achieved.
-However, consideration needs to be given to housing for the aging population and affordable lots and dwelling units for residents. - C.1.2.4 The Municipality recognizes the importance of providing developable lands to accommodate housing that will support new residents in the community-and support population growth in the Urban Neighbourhood.
+C.1.2.4 The Municipality recognizes the importance of providing developable lands to accommodate housing that will support new residents to the community.